jatman2002/SaturdayClass/README.md

 #THIS WEEK's HOMEWORK#
 1. Clone this repo
-2. Checkout a new branch, call it [name]/12-05-2024
+2. Checkout a new branch, call it 12-05-2024/[name]
 3. Fix OOP-q5.py
+4. Commit the changes to your branch
-4. Push the branch to remote
+5. Push the branch to remote